misterdustinface/Style-Guides/java.md

 ##[Singletons](#index)
   - Designed as a Java class.
+  - Must be tagged with the "Singleton" interface.
   - The "getter" function(s) must be declared static.
   - The singleton object should be an instantiated private static data member of the class.
   - All class constructors must be private.